andrewmapimagery/Cancer200ApiAndroid/README.md

 ### Initialisation of the Cancer200Api
-The following initialsation code needs to be called in the onCreate() function of the apps MainActivity, in order so that the Api can be initialised for correct operation.
+The following initialisation code needs to be called in the onCreate() function of the apps MainActivity, in order so that the Api can be initialised for correct operation.

 ```